aosasona/php-router/README.md

 - `append($key, $value)` - Append data to the request object.
 - `data` - The data array for the request object (useful for passing data to the middleware and callback functions).

 > Note: The `$req` object is passed to all middleware and callback functions.
-To stop a middleware from moving on to the next one, use the `exit` or `die` function.
+If you use any of the response methods like `send()`, the middleware will not move on to the next one.

 ## The `$res` object